Lander-Haskell/.github/profile/README.md

 Notably small relative to my actual hour-count spent studying and writing Haskell

-(Perhaps this speaks to its status as a fantastic learning language.)
+(Perhaps this speaks to its status as an excellent learning language.)